EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-downward flow of moisture [drainage] in soil layers based on exponential function of soil moisture degree of saturation
+Drainage flux based on an exponential function of soil moisture degree of saturation.

 **Parameters**
 - **Fields**